 Answer: Severe copper deficiency is not that common, and people who eat balanced whole-food diets, should be able to meet their daily copper needs from dietary sources alone (oysters, kale, mushrooms, nuts, avocados, and fermented foods are all high in copper).

-However, there are two very important facts about copper that you should take under consideration.
-Firstly, almost all kinds of dietary copper is poorly absorbed by the human body (30-40%)…
+However, there are two very important facts about copper that you should take into consideration.
+Firstly, almost all kinds of dietary copper are poorly absorbed by the human body (30-40%).

 With that out of the way, we can finally get to the actual subject.
 Here’s why you don’t want to be depleted in copper: